SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 Content of a portal may be visible internally (only visible to members), externally (visible to all) or archived (hidden, only visible to admins).
 If desired, SAR allows institutions to create separate portals for either of these to keep them more separate.

+### Initial set-up

+The Research Catalogue provides an automatically generated landing page that displays a logo, description and public expositions associated with the portal that have been modified.

+You can configure some aspects of this page by opening the __"portals"__ functionality within the profile menu of your admin account, then click the little page icon to open the portal settings.
+Here you can provide a description, logo and manage roles.
+For more info, consult the [portal reference section](#portal-page).

+Important: if a portal is new, the portal will not listed on the RC until you inform SAR (info@societyforartisticresearch.org) that it has some content and can be made visible.

 ### Portal workflow tutorial

 <a id="administration-reviewing-process"></a>